ServiceStackApps/HelloMobile/README.md

 };
 ```

-The other difference since the App is being run from Android's Emulator is that you would need to use Android's `10.0.2.2` loopback address in order to call Services running on `localhost`:
+Another difference is since the App is being run from Android's Emulator, it needs to use Android's `10.0.2.2` loopback address in order to call Services running on `localhost`:

 ```csharp
 private const string BaseUrl = Config.UseAndroidLoopback; //http://10.0.2.2:5000